Prepping your Pixel or Nexus device for a new Android 8.1 Oreo build could go a long way toward preventing problems and serious headaches.

 If you've skipped security updates or Android 8.1 itself, make sure you get familiar with the changes before you install the latest build on your phone or tablet.
 This way, you won't be caught off guard.

-The March Android 8.1 build delivers a long list of security patches including fixes from NVIDIA and Qualcomm.
+The May Android 8.1 build delivers a short list of security patches and fixes for issues plaguing Nexus and Pixel phones.

 Google's posted the contents of the update on its Android Security Bulletin and it's worth a look before you install the software on your device.